juncture-digital/essays/docs/getting-started/README.md

 ## Creating an essay

-In this portion of the tutorial we will create an essay on Vincent van Gogh's "Bedroom in Arles" paintings.
+In this portion of the tutorial we will create an essay on Vincent van Gogh's =="Bedroom in Arles"=={Q724377} paintings.
 The tutorial will demonstrate the use of a number of Juncture features including:
 - [Opening a new essay file](#new-essay)
 - [Adding text to the essay](#adding-text)
 - [Some basic Markdown formatting](#simple-formatting), including the creation and formatting of section headings, quoted text, and a list